Double. Single. Double. Single. Double. Single. Sunday off. That’s the seven-day pool training schedule for Olympic swimmers.

 On Saturdays he coaches world-class swimmers and afterwards teaches parent-and-me classes because “It’s important that my instructors see how I want things done,” he said.

 How did he get into coaching?
 “This just sort of took over,” he said, recalling that he learned to swim at a YMCA in Illinois because “my mother couldn’t.”
-He was captain of his high school swim team but by then was already coaching younger swimmers.
+The captain of his high school swim team recommended him as a coach for younger swimmers, which started him on this career path.

-While attending the University of Michigan at Wayne State, Kelsheimer didn’t swim because he was a full-time coach for a club team in metro Detroit.
-After receiving his degree in psychology, coaching became his occupation.
+Kelsheimer attended Wayne State and then the University of Michigan where he studied psychology.
+He didn’t swim at Wayne State because he was a full-time coach for a club team in metro Detroit.

 In 2015, Kelsheimer won the Glen Hummer Award and was nominated for Coach of Year by USA Swimming (the Golden Goggles Award).
 In the summer of 2016, he sent four swimmers to the U.S Olympic Trials.